T38 Devil Ray USV Operations

-220429-A-ZV876 MANAMA, Bahrain (April 29, 2022) A T38 Devil Ray unmanned surface vessel operates during a demonstration off the coast of Bahrain, April 29.
+220429-A-ZV876-3001 MANAMA, Bahrain (April 29, 2022) A T38 Devil Ray unmanned surface vessel operates during a demonstration off the coast of Bahrain, April 29.
 In September 2021, U.S. 5th Fleet launched Task Force 59 to integrate new unmanned systems and artificial intelligence.
-(U.S. Army photo by Sgt.
+(U.S. Army video by Sgt.
 David Resnick)

 |Date Taken: